Table of Contents

 In another example below, Elverd Designs used a group shot to show multiple variations and bring attention to the item’s sides and angles.

 TIP: You can easily showcase aspirational photos by encouraging your existing customers to submit their photos showing how they styled your jewelry.
-User-generated content is said to boost jewelry conversion rate by 2.4x.
-It’s like killing two birds with one stone.
+User-generated content is said to boost the jewelry conversion rate by 2.4x.
+It’s like hitting two birds with one stone.

-Advantage: Packaging is an investment.
+The packaging is an investment.
 It builds your identity as a brand and assures your shoppers that they’ll be delighted when they receive your item in the mail.
-A beautiful jewelry packaging communicates an idea that your item is an excellent gift for someone special.
+A beautiful jewelry packaging communicates the idea that your item is an excellent gift for someone special.

 When you show to your customers that you pay attention even to an element that’s not commonly prioritized, you make it easier for them to open their hearts to you because you care about your overall branding and reputation.
 Remember, the packaging is an essential part of the first impression they’ll make of your brand.
 So, do it right the first time, and it’ll help increase the salability of your item.